econia-labs/emojicoin-dot-fun/src/typescript/sdk/README.md

 NOTE: The environment variables must be defined prior to runtime, so you **cannot** use `dotenv.config({ path: "..." })` at runtime to load them.

-## Using the auto-generated Move contract APIs
+## Using the auto-generated Move module APIs

-The `emojicoin_dot_fun` move functions have corresponding auto-generated transaction builder classes that you can use to interact with the contract.
+The `emojicoin_dot_fun` move functions have corresponding auto-generated transaction builder classes that you can use to interact with the module.

-They are not particularly ergonomic- they are mostly just wrappers for contract entry and view functions; however, you can hover over each class for documentation based on the corresponding `*.move` function args and generic types.
+They are not particularly ergonomic- they are mostly just wrappers for module entry and view functions; however, you can hover over each class for documentation based on the corresponding `*.move` function args and generic types.

-For a more ergonomic way to interact with the contract please see the [emojicoin client helper class](#the-emojicoinclient-helper-class).
+For a more ergonomic way to interact with the module please see the [emojicoin client helper class](#the-emojicoinclient-helper-class).

-See the [contract APIs] for all of the possible smart contract functions.
+See the [move module APIs] for all of the possible move module functions.

-Here are the basic interactions with the `emojicoin_dot_fun.move` contract:
+Here are the basic interactions with the `emojicoin_dot_fun.move` module:

 ### Setup an account on testnet